MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-powerapps-connector.md

     > [!div class="mx-imgBorder"]
     > ![Select field for Customer entity](media/connector-powerapps12.png "Select field for Customer entity")

 13. If you want to show any field from the selected customer on the gallery, fill in the Text property of a label:  **{Name_of_the_gallery}.Selected.{property_name}**

     Example: Gallery1.Selected.address1_city

     > [!div class="mx-imgBorder"]
     > ![Fill in Text property](media/connector-powerapps13.png "Fill in Text property")

 14. To display the unified timeline for a customer, add a Gallery element, and add the Items property: **Filter('Unified Customer Activity', CustomerId = {Customer_Id})**

     Example: Filter('Unified Customer Activity', CustomerId = Gallery1.Selected.CustomerId)

     > [!div class="mx-imgBorder"]

     > ![](media/connector-powerapps14.png "Add Gallery element")

-## Automate workflows with Microsoft Flow
+## Automate workflows with Power Automate

-You can automate your business processes involving Dynamics 365 Customer Insights through [Microsoft Flow](https://flow.microsoft.com/).
-For more information, see the [Dynamics 365 Customer Insights connector reference](https://docs.microsoft.com/connectors/customerinsights/) and [Microsoft Flow documentation](https://docs.microsoft.com/flow/).
+You can automate your business processes involving Dynamics 365 Customer Insights through [Power Automate](https://flow.microsoft.com/).
+For more information, see the [Dynamics 365 Customer Insights connector reference](https://docs.microsoft.com/connectors/customerinsights/) and [Power Automate documentation](https://docs.microsoft.com/power-automate/).